-An Australia Post Our Neighbourhood Community Grant will support Blind Citizens WA to extend our peer support network to people who are blind or vision impaired living in Mandurah in 2016 and 2017.
+An Australia Post Our Neighbourhood Community Grant supported Blind Citizens WA to extend our peer support network to people who are blind or vision impaired living in Mandurah in 2016 and 2017.

 Blind Citizens WA also received funding from Disability Services Commission to provide individual and systemic advocacy until March 2016.
 Diagnostic-specific services such as ours are no longer funded to provide advocacy.